Authors and Illustrators

 Jane Russ lives in West Wiltshire and as well as being Secretary of The Hare Preservation Trust is also a Westbury Town Councillor and recycling innovator for the town.
 Jane is also a print maker and does the artwork for all her end papers.

 Jane is the author and series editor of the popular Nature Book series which combines fascinating insight into the nature, myth and legend and art and literature of each animal focused on.
 Titles include The Hare Book (May 2015), The Fox Book (March 2017), The Owl Book (April 2018), The Red Squirrel Book (October 2018), The Bee Book by Jo Byrne (May 2019), The Robin Book (November 2019) and The Hedgehog Book by Hugh Warwick (September 2020).
-She is currently working on The Native Pony Book, publishing in 2021.
+She is currently working on The Crow Book, publishing in 2023.

 S – V